Adji Cissoko: Career

 After graduating, Cissoko joined the corps de ballet at the National Ballet of Canada.
 The artistic director, Karen Kain, had seen her dance at the 2009 Prix de Lausanne.
 During her first year with the ballet, she was photographed for the cover of the August/September 2011 issue of Pointe Magazine.
 After three seasons with the National Ballet of Canada, Cissoko felt she wasn't a good fit for the company because of her height, and Kain suggested she try out for LINES Ballet, a more contemporary company with taller dancers.
 Cissoko was accepted at LINES, although she did return to National Ballet of Canada in summer 2018 to dance Swan Lake.

 Cissoko has danced with LINES since 2014, where founder Alonzo King encouraged her to be more improvisational.
 She has also performed at New Chamber Ballet and Monterrey International Ballet Gala.
 In 2018, she created the role of Furiosa in Fury, a ballet based on Mad Max: Fury Road choreographed by Danielle Rowe and produced by Kate Duhamel.

 Personal life

 Cissoko also started working as a life coach during the COVID-19 pandemic, which she spent in Toronto.
-She is fluent in German, French, and English, conversational in Spanish, and knows basic Senegalese.
+She is fluent in German, French, and English, conversational in Spanish, and knows basic Wolof.